ImranMatin/streamlit-nlp-analyzer/README.md

 * **3. Word Cloud Visualization:** Provides an instant, visual representation of the most frequent and important words in the input text.

 ---
+Project Structure

+Your project directory should look like this (minimal and clean for a Streamlit app):

+streamlit-nlp-analyzer/
+├── app.py              # Main source code for the Streamlit web application and all NLP logic.
+├── .gitignore          # Configures Git to ignore large files and temporary folders (e.g., nltk_data/, .streamlit/).
+├── requirements.txt    # Lists all necessary Python packages (Streamlit, TextBlob, Sumy, etc.) for installation.
+├── README.md           # This document provides the project overview, setup instructions, and feature details.
+└── LICENSE             # Specifies the terms under which the code can be used (MIT License).

 ## 🚀 Getting Started